ros-controls/ros2_control_demos/README.md

 The `rviz2` setup can be recreated following these steps:

 - The robot models can be visualized using `RobotModel` display using `/robot_description` topic.
-- Or you can simply open the configuration from `rviz` folder in `ros2_control_demo_robot` package manually or directly by executing:
+- Or you can simply open the configuration from `rviz` folder in `ros2_control_demo_description` package manually or directly by executing:
   ```
-  rviz2 --display-config `ros2 pkg prefix ros2_control_demo_robot`/share/ros2_control_demo_robot/rviz/rrbot.rviz
+  rviz2 --display-config `ros2 pkg prefix ros2_control_demo_description`/share/ros2_control_demo_description/rviz/rrbot.rviz
   ```

 *RRBot*, or ''Revolute-Revolute Manipulator Robot'', is a simple 3-linkage, 2-joint arm that we will use to demonstrate various features.
-It essentially a double inverted pendulum and demonstrates some fun control concepts within a simulator and was originally introduced for Gazebo tutorials.
+It is essentially a double inverted pendulum and demonstrates some fun control concepts within a simulator and was originally introduced for Gazebo tutorials.
-The *RRbot* URDF files can be found in the `description` folder of `ros2_control_demo_robot` package.
+The *RRBot* URDF files can be found in the `urdf` folder of `ros2_control_demo_description` package.

-### Example 1: "Industrial Robots with only one interface"

-1. Open another terminal and start the roslaunch file:
+### General notes about examples

+1. To start an example open a terminal, source your ROS2-workspace and execute a launch file with:
    ```
-   ros2 launch ros2_control_demo_robot rrbot_system_position_only.launch.py
+   ros2 launch ros2_control_demo_bringup <example_launch_file>
    ```

-2. Open another terminal and check that `RRBotSystemPositionOnlyHardware` loaded properly:
+2. To check if the hardware interface loaded properly, open another terminal and execute:
    ```
    ros2 control list_hardware_interfaces
    ```